NightlyRevenger/TataruHelper/README.md

 Tataru Helper - application for translation of in-game texts in Japanese developed MMORPG - Final Fantasy XIV.
 The texts are understood as MSQ, cutscenes, quests, NPC replicas, etc.

   - You can choose the source and destination language.
   - You can freely change the translator engine and use various translation methods.
+  - You can select a specific chat for translation.
   - Automatic updates.
   - Tataru Taru!